Talanor, the Bright Tower

-You can withdraw 10’ from a prone position as a full round action if the opponent is not aware that you are still an active threat.
+You can withdraw 10’ from a prone position as a full round action without provoking an AOO if the opponent is not aware that you are still an active threat.
 (Scenario #1) If you are tripped by the opponent, they know you are still a threat (even though you aren’t “threatening” their square mechanically), and therefore, you cannot withdraw crawling.
 (Scenario #2) If you are knocked unconscious and then healed and become conscious, they are not aware of you as a threat, and therefore you can withdraw.
 (Scenario #2b) If, after becoming conscious, you then attack from prone, cast a spell, etc., they are now aware of you, and therefore, you cannot subsequently withdraw from prone.

 Critical Hits, Strikes & Misses

 PC’s and NPC’s actions may result in critical successes and failures.
 This applies to melee, ranged or spell attacks, as well as, certain skill or ability checks, when appropriate.
 A confirmed critical from a PC’s attack roll of a natural ‘20’, will also receive a random critical hit effect as determined by the GM.
 A PC’s or NPC’s attack foll of a natural ‘1’, will receive a random critical fumble effect as determined by the GM.
-Additionally, if a PC or NPC rolls a natural 20 with an attack in which she has weapon focus or spell focus, a confirmation roll is not required.
+Further, if a PC or NPC rolls a natural 20 with an attack in which she has weapon focus or spell focus, a confirmation roll is not required.